S4CH/s4ch.github.io/content/blog/bucket-allocators.md

 ## Dedicated Bucket Allocators

-Recently, the always-interesting Kees Cook (if you're not following his work, you should be) proposed a new mitigation technique that's got me pretty excited.
+Recently, Kees Cook (if you're not following his work, you should be) proposed a new mitigation technique that's got me pretty excited.
 The core idea?
 Dedicated bucket allocators for sensitive kernel subsystems.

 Now, I know what you're thinking, Another allocator?
 Didn't we just get done with SLUB?